MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ![File paths in SPO](media/filepaths-in-sp.png)

 ### How does library permissions inheritance affect migration?

 To set specific permissions on folders in a document library, inheritance must be disabled.
 Permissions inheritance is typically turned on by default, which makes all the data within the library subject to the permissions set on the library.
 This is similar behavior to team folders or team drives in other cloud services, whereby if users have access to the root level, they have access to everything contained within.

-If inheritance is not disabled at the root, any permissions we try to set on individual folders will be overridden by the library access permissions.
+If inheritance is not disabled at the root, any permissions we try to set on individual folders is overridden by the library access permissions.

 **To disable inheritance**: